MulQuaBio/MQB/content/intro.md

 #### Gooey IDEs

 IDEs come with graphic user interfaces (GUI's, or "gooeys") of differing levels of sophistication and shiny-ness.
 Some go over and above the call of duty to offer further useful features like embedded data and plot views and package management.
-One such example is th freelty available [RStudio](http://rstudio.org), which is dedicated to R.  However, there is a tradeoff &ndash; these are necessarily specialized to one language (e.g., RStudio).
+One such example is the freely available [RStudio](http://rstudio.org), which is dedicated to R.  However, there is a tradeoff &ndash; these are necessarily specialized to one language (e.g., RStudio).
 It is up to you if you want to use multiple, language specific IDEs, or one somewhat less shiny multi-lingual IDE.

 ### Assessment